montanariarthur/FunctionalObservability/README.md

 - `example_cyberdetection` : Example of cyber-attack detection in power grids using functional observers and target state estimation.

-- `example_epidemicspreading` : Example of sensor placement and observer design for target state estimation in epidemics.
+- `example_epidemicspreading` : Example of sensor placement and observer design for infection rate estimation in target populations during epidemics.